kaleidawave/kaleidawave.github.io/src/posts/jit-hydration.md

 JIT hydration has the effect of a fully hydrated page but at lower cost to the client.

-### So what are the benefits of JIT hydration? {#benefits}
+### So what are the features and benefits of Prism's JIT hydration? {#benefits}

-- Prioritizes adding events.
+- On load, the only logic is attaching event listeners.
+This leads to a decrease in the time to interactive (TTI)
-- State loading is deferred until needed
+- Loading state is deferred until needed
 - Loading in state is done on a per property basis rather than everything at once so the lazy-ness does not come at a significant cost
-- TTI (time to interactive) increases ⏫⏫
-- Smaller payload sizes due to not needing JSON state
+- Smaller HTML payload sizes due to not needing JSON state
-- Resolved complications for objects that cannot be represented in JSON (DateTime 👀), cycles etc
+- Resolved complications for objects that cannot be represented in JSON (looking at you `Date` 👀), cycles etc

 Although values in the DOM are all strings Prism converts the strings to the correct types.
 As can been seen from the `id` and `score` value on each story in the state.
 Values are also cached after being pulled in during hydration.
 The logic for doing is invariant and JS is cached between requests.
 The JSON blob is different and so is sent down on ever new full page.

 ### Conclusion

-JIT hydration is good on paper but it is difficult to implement.
-For it to work effectively there needs to be more complex work done at build time.
-State needs to be established where interpolated and at runtime it requires compiling bindings to a fixed location.
+While it has it's benefits, JIT hydration is difficult to implement.
+For it to work effectively there needs to be more complex and analysis and code generation work done at build time.
+It needs to be established where state is interpolated and how that can be reversed to be read at runtime.

-There are also complications as now components have a *virtualized* state.
-Also the fact that a child can have state before its parent does.
+There are also complications as components now have a *virtualized* or computed state.
+Another fact is that child components can have state before the parent does.
 To do the immediate event listeners addition without state there needs to be markers in the markup as where elements are.
 Prism does this with a combination of classes added at build time and custom elements.
 Using these markers alleviates the need to "render" the whole application.

 There is also complexities around values that are not represented literally in the DOM.
 For example the `href` on the link tags are interpreted as `/i/${id}`.
 Prism has a limited expression reversal and here creates a `slice` expression to get the `id` value.
 But for more complex expressions it breaks down, especially for not 1:1 expressions where it is impossible.